-This program is designed to train individuals to support physicians and medical professionals.
-Medical Assistants are primarily employed in clinics and physicians offices.
-A Medical Assistant has training to work both in the front office with patient scheduling and office skills and in the back office assisting the professional medical staff with patient contact.
+The medical assisting/patient care technology program is designed to train individuals to support physicians and medical professionals.
+Medical assistants are primarily employed in clinics and physicians offices.
+A medical assistant has training to work both in the front office with patient scheduling and office skills and in the back office assisting the professional medical staff with patient contact.

-Students are required to pass each course with 80% accuracy and to successfully complete a "cap stone course review" to complete the program.
+Students are required to pass each course with 80% accuracy and to successfully complete a capstone course review to complete the program.

-Students completing the Medical Assisting curriculum will complete all of the skills required for Patient Care Technology and can also take the TVCC Patient Care Technology exit exam to obtain that TVCC certificate.
-Additionally, Medical Assisting completers will complete Certified Nurse Aide training and will qualify for CNA licensing in the state of Texas.
-Medical Assisting (Patient Care Technology/Medical Assisting) is offered through the non-credit division of TVCC.
+Students completing the medical assisting curriculum will complete all of the skills required for the Patient Care Technology program and can also take the TVCC Patient Care Technology exit exam to obtain that TVCC certificate.
+Additionally, medical assisting completers will complete Certified Nurse Aide (CAN) training and will qualify for CNA licensing in the state of Texas.
+The medical assisting program (Patient Care Technology/Medical Assisting) is offered through the non-credit division of TVCC.
 Therefore, the course length is calculated in contact hours rather than credit hours.
 (This training is for workforce preparation only and does not articulate to college credit hours credit degrees or other college certificates.)